Saint Lucia Entry Requirements

 Recommended Vaccinations

-- Hepatitis A - Recommended for most travelers as contamination can occur through food or water
+- Hepatitis A, recommended for all travelers, as the virus can be transmitted through contaminated food or water

 Health Insurance